 Just like salaried individuals, freelancers/contractors in India are also liable to pay taxes, like income tax if their annual total earnings exceed INR 2.5 lakh.
 Here are some key points you need to be aware of:

 - Contractors can also claim deductions for any expenses incurred towards work, just like business entities that run offices - like office rent, laptops, tools, equipment, machinery and travel or repair costs.

 - Income earned from foreign clients will be taxable like local income.

 - Clients who are required to comply with TDS provisions as per the Income Tax Act, 1961, are required to deduct TDS from payment for professional services at the prescribed rates (10%) if they exceed the threshold limit in a year (currently INR 30,000).

 - Usually, clients deduct TDS (Tax Deducted at Source), which is 7.5% or 10%.
 Tax deducted by clients from payments is duly reflected in the contractor’s Form 26AS upon the clients’ filing of their TDS returns.

 - In the event that the client fails to deduct TDS, the contractor will be liable for taxes if they exceed the basic exemption limit of INR 2.5 lakh.

 - A contractor is required to file income tax return (ITR) for every financial year and pay taxes as per provisions of Income Tax Act.
 The tax deducted by clients is utilised for payment of tax liability and any deduction in excess of tax liability can be claimed as a refund at the time of filing of Income Tax return.

 Find your Next IT Contracting Role with Us

-For 25 years Templeton’s tech recruitment experts have placed Developers, Engineers, Programmes and Technicians into roles across 40 countries.
+For more than 26 years, Templeton’s tech recruitment experts have placed Developers, Engineers, Programmes and Technicians into roles across 40 countries.